95-865: Unstructured Data Analytics

 Wed Nov 27—Fri Nov 29 No class (Thanksgiving holiday)

-Mon Dec 2/Tue Dec 3 Lecture 13: Time series analysis with recurrent neural nets (RNNs)
+Mon Dec 2/Tue Dec 3 Lecture 13: Wrap up coverage of CNNs; time series analysis with recurrent neural nets (RNNs)

 Mon Dec 9 HW3 due 11:59pm